Two different searches

 To search the record for a property, use Search 1 and select the local government area (LGA) or suburb the property is in by selecting ‘LGA’ or ‘Suburb’ from the drop-down menus.
 If you get no results, there are no notices issued for properties in that LGA or suburb.
 If you do get results, read through the list of properties carefully.
 Note that large industrial sites can be turned into new subdivisions with different street names, different Lot and DP numbers and even different suburb names.
 The record of notices has the names and numbers as they were when the notice was issued.

-The Office of Local Government is adjusting local government boundaries and merging LGAs.
-During this time, some newer sites on the record may be listed under their original rather than their new LGAs.
+The Office of Local Government has adjusted some local government boundaries and merged some LGAs.
+As a result, some sites on the record may be listed under their original rather than their new LGAs.
 The EPA is trying to keep LGA records as up-to-date as possible.

 No search by Lot and DP numbers